|

 how: modules

 I learn new things about the prefab business every day.
 Altamont Homes is a builder of modular homes throughout the West.
 The company had representatives at West Coast Green.
 Also at their booth was a representative from Details, a manufacturer of modular homes.
 In the time I've been reading and writing about prefab housing, I haven't fully understood the relationship between those two entities until the relationship was explained to me by Craig Rosenberg of Details.
 Basically it works like this: the homeowner goes to a "builder" (in this case, Altamont) and wants to build a house.
 Altamont shares a number of design options with the homeowner, ranging from small, inexpensive homes, to larger and more finely detailed homes.
 The home designs they are sharing are sourced from a number of "manufacturers" around the country (in this case Details is one of many that Altamont buys from).
 Altamont is responsible for interacting with you, completing site work, securing permits (sometimes that falls to the homeowner), setting the home and completing site work.
 Details is responsible for the modules that are shipped to your site.
 The way that Craig Rosenberg from Details explained it to me: "Some manufacturers supply products like doors or faucets; it just happens in our case that the product we supply is the entire home."
 Details designs the homes that they offer to different builders, whether Altamont or another builder.
 The arrangement allows Altamont to offer a wide range of product choices to their customers.
 For instance, the Details models are all LEED-certified and highly energy-efficient; they generally end up costing ~$275/sf installed.
 Altamont offers other, non-LEED options from other manufacturers for less than half that cost.
 The key point is that the builder and manufacturer are two different entities, with two different specialities: Bob Vila's Home Again on the DIY Network just finished a run of shows about a modular home under construction.
 I haven't seen the show, but it sounds like there were some good views into the factory and site process.
 From the episode descriptions: Modern Modular: "Bob Vila travels to western Massachusetts for a brand new project; the construction of a modular home in the Berkshire Hills.
 He goes to the Simplex Industries factory in Scranton, Pa., to see how the process starts.
 We talk with owner Pat Fricchione, Jr. about the history of the company, and how the image of modular construction has changed over the years."Wall Panels: "Today, we learn about the manufacturing process for the precast panels for the walls.
 Next, we travel back to the Simplex plant in Scranton Pa., where Bob Vila explains how each module is framed.
 Back in the Berkshires, the assembly process is explained once the panels have been lowered into place by crane."Assembly: "At the Simplex plant, several crews work as if on an assembly line to make fast work of each module.
 There's a lot happening, from spackle and sand, to insulation, wall and roof sheathing, house wrap, and interior trim.
 Bob Vila learns about the state-of-the-art wire boxes that are being installed, and we'll look at the staircase that's being built for the front hall from the stair shop."
-Simplex is also the manufacturer of the Resolution: 4 Architecture models, like the home featured on the A Prefab Project blog.
-A small picture of the home coming together can be seen on the Bob Vila web site.
+Simplex is also the manufacturer of the A small picture of the home coming together can be seen on the Bob Vila web site.
 Show: Home Again: Modern Modular

 Network: DIY Network